 Birthplace: Chihuahua, Chihuahua Municipality, Mexico

-David Alfaro Siqueiros was a Mexican social realist painter, better known for his large murals in fresco.
+David Alfaro Siqueiros (born José de Jesús Alfaro Siqueiros, December 29, 1896, in Chihuahua – January 6, 1974, in Cuernavaca, Morelos) was a Mexican social realist painter, better known for his large murals in fresco.
 Along with Diego Rivera and José Clemente Orozco, he established "Mexican Muralism."
-He was a Stalinist and member of the Mexican Communist Party who participated in an unsuccessful attempt to assassinate Leon Trotsky in May 1940.
-His surname would normally be Alfaro by Spanish naming customs; like Picasso and Lorca, Siqueiros used his mother's surname.
-It was long believed that he was born in Camargo in Chihuahua state, but in 2003 it was proven that he had actually been born in the city of Chihuahua, but grew up in Irapuato, Guanajuato, at least from the age of six.
-The discovery of ...more on Wikipedia
+He was a Stalinist in support of the Soviet Union and a member of the Mexican Communist Party who led an unsuccessful attempt to assassinate Leon Trotsky in May 1940.
+His surname would normally be Alfaro by Spanish naming customs; like Picasso (Pablo Ruiz y Picasso) and Lorca (Federico García Lorca), Siqueiros used his mother's surname.
+It was long believed that he was born in Camargo in ...more on Wikipedia

 Age: Dec. at 78 (1896-1974)

-Diego María de la Concepción Juan Nepomuceno Estanislao de la Rivera y Barrientos Acosta y Rodríguez, known as Diego Rivera was a prominent Mexican painter and the husband of Frida Kahlo.
-His large wall works in fresco helped establish the Mexican Mural Movement in Mexican art.
-Between 1922 and 1953, Rivera painted murals among others in Mexico City, Chapingo, Cuernavaca, San Francisco, Detroit, and New York City.
-In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in New York City. ...more on Wikipedia
+Diego María de la Concepción Juan Nepomuceno Estanislao de la Rivera y Barrientos Acosta y Rodríguez, known as Diego Rivera (Spanish pronunciation: [ˈdjeɣo riˈβeɾa]; December 8, 1886 – November 24, 1957) was a prominent Mexican painter.
+His large frescoes helped establish the Mexican mural movement in Mexican art.
+Between 1922 and 1953, Rivera painted murals in, among other places, Mexico City, Chapingo, Cuernavaca, San Francisco, Detroit, and New York City.
+In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in New York.
+Rivera had a volatile marriage with fellow Mexican artist Frida Kahlo. ...more on Wikipedia

 Age: Dec. at 71 (1886-1957)